mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Lately, with every new sunrise, there's a new UI component library.
 Because they aim to solve the same problems, these libraries often arrive at solutions that are very similar to one another.
 The establishment of common industrywide patterns makes it that much more difficult to stand out from the crowd.
-We're working hard to expand outward from our core products to provide you with tools that our competitors can't match.
+We're working hard to expand outward from our core products to provide you with experiences that our competitors can't match.

 **The introduction of a paid product**